 Students in the class of 2023 who had taken out student loans graduated with an average of $25,477 of debt.

-Moody Bible Institute is a private, religious institution, so it has the same tuition for residents of Illinois as it does for residents from other states.
+Moody Bible Institute is a private, religious institution, so it has the same tuition for students from Illinois as it does for students who live in other states.

-Tuition at Moody Bible Institute is the same for all students.
+Tuition at Moody Bible Institute is the same for each student.

 International students without financial need may be eligible for merit-based institutional scholarships.

 Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at Moody Bible Institute.